samchillcott/days-of-code-2020-august/log.md

 **Questions**
 - Is the norm to merge a fix/feature branch into the dev THEN into the master, or merge the fix/feature branch straight into the master?
 Both work but option 1 leaves the dev branch behind meaning when I create a new branch off the dev it is also then behind.

+### #daysofcode 18/8/20

+**Today's Progress**
+- Portfolio Enhancements:
+- Centered page links.
+- Added title text to tech icons - hover state now shows name of technology and a brief description for those who don't know the logos by name (recruiters/HR).
+- Hover state fix - now return to normal after links have been visited.
+- Active page - Current page now indicated.
+- Weather App Responsive update - taking average screen height into consideration.

+**Thoughts**
+- Added some &nbsp; to align the page link to the centre and adjusted a mobile-s media query to ensure it works across all device widths.
+- title text seems slow to load (2 seconds for the first one, pretty quick once you mouse over the rest) so people might not realise that feature exists.
+Suffices for now, will maybe add some animation in the future.
+- Active page not being indicated so checked the Gatsby docs and added an activeStyle attribute.
+- Active page styling stops after page reload?
+Leaving for now but made a note to fix later.
+- Noticed my weather app MQs were off.
+When in dev tools they worked fine in terms of width but my height setting was random and although it looked fine in dev tools, it didn't in reality.
+I'd love to know that I have my height set appropriately in dev tools responsive so I know my design works when it comes to height as well as width.
+Looks like 768px is the smallest on average.
+Adjusted accordingly.

+**Questions**
+- (How) do you take screen height into consideration when making a responsive design?